nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   up GUI testing, then added our own test cases to test the UI components that we created ourselves.
 * The feature of Navigating Through Past Commands was primarily adapted from  [HackNet](https://github.com/AY2122S2-CS2103T-W13-3/tp), but we added code modifications and test coverage.
-* The sections on explaining the formatting standards and GUI interface used in the User and Developer Guides are inspired by [Please Hire Us](https://github.com/AY2223S1-CS2103T-W17-4/tp).
+* The sections on explaining the formatting standards and GUI interface in the User and Developer Guides are inspired by [Please Hire Us](https://github.com/AY2223S1-CS2103T-W17-4/tp).